 Two hours, 600 meters of elevation and 3.5 kms of hiking gets you to the top of the Wizard Chair.
 Anyone who’s been on a few hikes knows that while the uphill part might mean a bit more of a cardio workout, it’s the slog back downhill that is just killer on your body – especially the knees!
 And that’s precisely the beauty of the Ascent Trail, you get to hop on the Wizard Chair and download back to the base area, no knee-bashing torture necessary.
 Update July 2017 – no need to turn around, the final section ‘Heart Burn’ is now open!
 Read on for download ticketing information…

-From July 8, 2017 you’ll be able to continue on hiking up Heart Burn to the Rendezvous Lodge where restaurants and ice cream await.
+From July 8, 2017 on, you’ll be able to continue on hiking up Heart Burn to the Rendezvous Lodge where restaurants and ice cream await.
 In an effort to give its guests as many options as possible to enjoy the mountain, the $15 Blackcomb Ascent Download Only lift ticket allows you to download on the chairlifts.
 You can also grab a $30 Blackcomb Ascent Trail Ticket for $30 which allows you upload on Solar Coaster, or hike all the way to the Rendezvous Lodge and hit the PEAK 2 PEAK Gondola across to Whistler Mountain, check out the incredible views from the Roundhouse and then download.
 Insider tip: It’s possibly one of the best deals on offer right now, as doing the hike can save you close to $45 on the regular priced sightseeing lift ticket.